insideout/ai/_posts/2020-02-04-reply-european-central-bank-explores-the-possibilities-of-machine-learning-with-a-coding-marathon-organised-by-reply.md

 ---
 category: news
 title: "REPLY: European Central Bank Explores the Possibilities of Machine Learning With a Coding Marathon Organised by Reply"
-excerpt: "The European Central Bank (ECB), in collaboration with Reply, leader in digital technology innovation, is organising the \"Supervisory Data Hackathon\", a coding marathon focussing on the application of Machine Learning and Artificial Intelligence."
+excerpt: "The European Central Bank (ECB), in collaboration with Reply, leader in digital technology innovation, is organising the \"Supervisory Data Hackathon\", a coding marathon focussing on the application of Machine Learning and Artificial Intelligence.
+From 27 to 29 February 2020, at the ECB in Frankfurt, more than 80 participants from the ECB ..."
 publishedDateTime: 2020-02-04T10:20:00Z
 webUrl: "https://www.tmcnet.com/usubmit/-reply-european-central-bank-explores-possibilities-machine-learning-/2020/02/04/9091387.htm"
 type: article